 With Dr Mary Dobbie, Visiting Medical Officer in Sexual Assault at Royal Price Alfred Hospital and Liverpool Hospital, Sydney, New South Wales, Australia

 The sexual assault service at Royal Prince Alfred Hospital (RPAH) is geared to provide a joint medical and counselling response for patients reporting a recent sexual assault.
 It sees patients over 14 years of age.

-Case 1 – A 19 year old woman presents to the Emergency Department after she has had a lot of alcohol the night before.
+A 19-year-old woman presents to the Emergency Department after she has had a lot of alcohol the night before.
 She tells you she has a very poor memory of events from the previous evening and has no specific recollection of a sexual assault.
 She reports her vagina and bottom are painful.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.

 If you want to listen to this episode while not connected to WiFi or the internet, you can download it.
 To find out more go to Apple support (https://support.apple.com/en-us/HT201859)